Software Setup | Openterface KVM Extension for uConsole

 Requirements

-• Video: Use standard HDMI cable.
-Use a standard HDMI cable.
+- Video: Use standard HDMI cable.
 With a powered HDMI converter, it also supports other formats such as VGA, DP, and more.
 Tip: Ensure the converter is properly powered; otherwise, you may experience a black screen.

 Installation Methods